Summary of Product Characteristics Updated 12-Dec-2019 | Pfizer Consumer Healthcare

-For the treatment of mild to moderate pain including headache, migraine, neuralgia, toothache, sore throat, period pains, symptomatic relief of sprains, strains, rheumatic pain, sciatica, lumbago, fibrositis, muscular aches and pains, joint swelling and stiffness, influenza, feverishness and feverish colds.
+For the treatment of mild to moderate pain including headache, migraine, neuralgia, toothache, sore throat, period pains, aches and pains, symptomatic relief of rheumatic aches and pains and of influenza, feverishness and feverish colds.

-Adults, the elderly and young persons aged 16 and over:
+Adults, the elderly and young persons 16 years and over:

 2 tablets every 4 hours to a maximum of 8 tablets in 24 hours.

-Do not give to children aged under 16 years, unless specifically indicated (e.g. for Kawasaki's disease).
+Do not give to children aged under 6 years of age.

-Caution should be exercised in patients with asthma, allergic disease, impairment of hepatic or renal function (avoid if severe) and dehydration.
+Care is advised in the administration of paracetamol to patients with severe renal or severe hepatic impairment.
 The hazards of overdose are greater in those with non-cirrhotic alcoholic liver disease.